Rolling Returns vs. Average Annual Returns

 Nassim Taleb, in his book The Black Swan (Penguin, 2008), has a section called “Don’t cross a river if it is (on average) four feet deep.”
 It is a statement worth pondering.
 Most financial projections use averages.
 There is no guarantee that your investments will achieve the average return.

-This variation of returns from the average shows up as sequence risk.
+This variation of returns from the average shows up as sequence risk—a hazard that a withdrawal will negatively result in the overall rate of return.
 You may project one outcome based on your expected average return but experience an entirely different outcome because of the volatility of the actual returns incurred.

 Rolling Returns Offer a More Comprehensive View